msoftware/wallabag.org/content/posts/wallabagger-howto.md

 ### Working with tags

-Tags, assosiated with the article appears in tags area before input field.
-You can delete tag from the article by clicking on the cross on the tag.
+Tags applied to the article appear in the tags area before the input field.
+You can remove a tag from an article by clicking on the cross symbol next to the tag.

    ![Article tags](/images/wallabagger/use-articletags.png)

-When you type name of new tag in the input field, after three letter, begins searching in existing tags, found tags appears on the bottom of input field.
-You can add it by clicking on it or by pressing right arrow key.
+When you type the name of a new tag in the input field, after three letters, Wallabagger begins to search in existing tags.
+Found tags appear on the bottom of the input field.
+You can add them by clicking on them or by pressing the right arrow key.

    ![Found tag](/images/wallabagger/use-foundtag.png)

-You can add typed in input field tag by pressing ",", ";", space key (if you not choose option "Use space in tags" in settings) or enter key (if you choose option "Use space in tags" in settings)
+You can add typed in input field tag by pressing ",", ";" or the Space key (if you didn't checked the option "Use space in tags" inside the extension settings) or the Enter key (if you checked the option)